FlamingWater35/SaveManager/README.md

 1. Download SaveManager.exe from releases
 2. Run the file

-This will store config files in localappdata without your consent
+This will automatically store config files in local appdata

 ## Known Issues
-- Log filter buttons freeze the entire application for a while if the log is too long
+- Log filter buttons freeze the entire application for a while if the log is too long (currently resolved by adding a log length limit)
-- Log filters don't apply to log items created after clicking equivalent buttons
-- Spamming "Select Source Directory"- or "Select Destination Directory"-buttons will open a file dialog for every click even after the application is closed